lighttransport/tinyusdz/README.md

 * [ ] Vulkan raytracing viewer example
 * [ ] USDZ(USDC) writer

+## Notice

+TinyUSDZ does not support Reality Composer file format(`.reality`) since it uses proprietary file format and we cannot understand it(so no conversion support from/to Reality also).

 ## Other related projects

 * UsdzSharpie: C# Simple implementation of Usdz file format ( https://github.com/UkooLabs/UsdzSharpie )